Suman373/java_string/README.md

 ## JAVA PROGRAMS ON STRINGS

-### This repository contains programs relateed to strings
+### This repository contains programs related to strings

 ### Written in : Java